yanbozyb/AE_CSAL/README.md

    $ nvme format /dev/nvme1n1 -b 4096 --force
    ```

-4. Enable VSS (4KB + 64B) for cache device as follows:
+4. Enable VSS for cache device
    ```bash
    $ nvme format /dev/nvme2 --namespace-id=1 --lbaf=4 --force --reset
    ```
    The SSD will be formatted into the layout with 4KB data sector followed by 64B metadata area.

-5. VSS emulation (optional for Non-VSS SSD).
+5. Enable VSS emulation (optional for Non-VSS SSD):
    If you do not have fast NVMe device that supports VSS, you can use CSAL VSS software emulation to run performance testing and study.
 Note that emulation does not promise power safety and crash consistency To build CSAL with VSS software emulation support, please modify the below Makefile:
    ```bash
    $ vim lib/ftl/Makefile